-Computation of admissible ITC to XYZ Ltd. for the month of April, 2020
+Answer Computation of admissible ITC to XYZ Ltd. for the month of April, 2022

-S. Particulars Amount No. ( Rs. ) 1.
-Goods purchased without invoice (W.N. i) - 2.
-Goods purchased from ABC Ltd.(Full Payment is made by XYZ Ltd. to ABC Ltd. against such supply but tax has not been deposited.)
-(W.N. ii) - 3.
-Purchases of goods not to be used for business purposes (W.N. iii) - 4.
-Purchases of goods from PQR Ltd. (Invoice of PQR Ltd. is received in month of April, 2020, but goods were received in month of May, 2020) (W.N. iv) - 5.
-Goods purchased against valid invoice from Rabbit Ltd. Tax has been deposited by Rabbit Ltd. 40,000
+S. No. 1.
+Goods purchased without invoice [W.N. (i)] - 2.
+Goods purchased from ABC Ltd. (Full Payment is made by XYZ Ltd. - to ABC Ltd. against such supply but tax has not been deposited.)
+[W.N. (ii)] 3.
+Purchases of goods not to be used for business purposes [W.N. (iii)] - 4.
+Purchases of goods from PQR Ltd. (Invoice of PQR Ltd. is received in - month of April, 2022, but goods were received in month of May, 2022) [W.N. (iv)] 5.
+Goods purchased against valid invoice from Rabbit Ltd. Tax has been deposited by Rabbit Ltd. XYZ Ltd. has made payment to Rabbit Ltd. for such purchases in the month of May 2022.
+[W. N. (v)] 40,000 Total admissible ITC available for the month of April, 2022 40,000

-XYZ Ltd. has made payment to Rabbit Ltd. for such purchases in the month of May 2020.
-(W. N. v) Total admissible ITC available for the month of April 2020 40.000 Total admissible ITC available for the month of April, 2020 40,000
+Working Notes:

-Working Notes :
+- (i) No ITC will be admissible to XYZ Ltd. because XYZ Ltd. is not in possession of a Tax invoice or debit note issued by supplier registered, or such other tax payment documents as may be prescribed; - (ii) As per Section 16(2), no registered person shall be entitled to the credit of any input tax in respect of any supply of goods unless the tax charged in respect of such supply has been actually paid to the Government.

-- i) No ITC will be admissible to XYZ Ltd. because XYZ Ltd. is not in possession of a Tax invoice or debit note issued by supplier registered, or such other tax payment documents as may be prescribed; ii) As per Section 16(2), no registered person shall be entitled to the credit of any input tax in respect of any supply of goods unless the tax charged in respect of such supply has been actually paid to the Government. - iii) ITC Can not be claimed for goods used for personal purpose.
-A registered person shall be entitled to take ITC on goods which are used or intended to be used in the course or furtherance of his business. - iv) ITC is admissible only when registered person has received such goods.
-Since the goods are received in the month of May, 2020, ITC cannot be taken in the month of April, 2020. - V) ITC shall be admissible in month of April, 2020 even if payment is made by XYZ Ltd. in month of May, 2020.
+- (iii) ITC Can not be claimed for goods used for personal purpose.
+A registered person shall be entitled to take ITC on goods which are used or intended to be used in the course or furtherance of his business. - (iv) ITC is admissible only when registered person has received such goods.
+Since the goods are received in the month of May, 2022, ITC cannot be taken in the month of April, 2022. - (v) ITC shall be admissible in month of April, 2020 even if payment is made by XYZ Ltd. in month of May, 2022.